80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound made by a horse’s hooves hitting on hard ground while walking.

-Example sentence When the queen heard the sound of clip-clops of horse hooves, she knew that the king had returned.
+Example in a sentence When the queen heard the sound of clip-clops of horse hooves, she knew that the king had returned.

 21. Clatter